Gleb Savchenko: Dancing with the Stars (Australia)

-United States
+Dancing with the Stars (United States)

 In 2013, Gleb appeared as a professional on season 16 of Dancing with the Stars.
-He was partnered with Real Housewives of Beverly Hills star Lisa Vanderpump.
+He was partnered with The Real Housewives of Beverly Hills star Lisa Vanderpump.
 They were the second couple to be eliminated from the competition, finishing in 10th place.
 He also performed as a member of the Troupe in season 17.

 Gleb returned as a professional for season 23, where he was partnered with singer and actress Jana Kramer.
 They reached the finals and finished in fourth place.

 For season 24, Savchenko was partnered with singer and The Real Housewives of Beverly Hills star Erika Jayne.
 They were the fourth couple to be eliminated from the competition, finishing in 9th place.

 For season 25, Savchenko was partnered with Pretty Little Liars actress Sasha Pieterse.
 They were the fourth couple to be eliminated from the competition, finishing in 10th place.

 For season 26, Savchenko was partnered with Notre Dame women's basketball player Arike Ogunbowale.
 They were eliminated in the second week of competition, tying in 7th place with Kareem Abdul-Jabbar and Lindsay Arnold.

 For season 27, Savchenko was paired with comedian Nikki Glaser.
 They were the first couple to be eliminated from the competition, finishing in 13th place.

 For season 28, Savchenko was paired with country music singer Lauren Alaina.
 They reached the finals and finished in 4th place.

 For season 29, Savchenko was paired with actress and Selling Sunset star Chrishell Stause.
 They were eliminated on the eighth week of competition and finished in 8th place.

 For season 30, Savchenko was paired with Spice Girls singer Melanie C. They finished in 11th place.

 For season 31, Savchenko was paired with drag queen Shangela.
 They reached the finals and finished in fourth place.

+For season 32, Savchenko was paired with actress Mira Sorvino.
+They finished in 10th place.

+For season 33, Savchenko was paired with model Brooks Nader.
+They finished in 9th place.

+For season 34, Savchenko was paired with yoga instructor, podcaster, and entrepreneur Hilaria Baldwin.